| |

 |

-Recently in a radio podcast published by Nationwide Mortgage, mortgage legend Charlie Sarconi stated, "second mortgage loans are great for homeowners refinancing adjustable rate credit card debt."
+Recently in a radio podcast published by Nationwide, financing legend Charlie Sarconi stated, "second mortgage loans are great for homeowners refinancing adjustable rate credit card debt."

 The main two types of second mortgages are home equity loans that have a fixed interest rate and equity credit lines that have adjustable interest.
 Basically a home equity loan is a closed-end 2nd mortgage, and a line of credit is an open-end loan, that revolves like a credit card.